adlnet/xAPI-Spec/xAPI.md

 ###### Activity Provider Requirements

-* Activity Providers SHOULD use POST instead of PUT.
+* Activity Providers SHOULD POST Statements including the Statement "id" property instead of using PUT.
-* When PUTing statements, the "id" property of the Statement SHOULD* be used.
+* When PUTing statements, the "id" property of the Statement SHOULD be used.
 * Where provided, the "id" property of the Statement MUST match the "statementId" parameter of the request.